The realization space of an unstable coalgebra: Andr e -Quillen cohomology

 \subsection{Postnikov decompositions}

 The skeletal filtration of a cosimplicial unstable coalgebra is formally analogous to the Postnikov tower of a space.
-In this subsection we prove that this filtration is \emph{principal}, i.e it can be defined in terms of attaching maps.
+In this subsection, we prove that this filtration is \emph{principal}, i.e. it is defined in terms of attaching maps.
 This is the analogue of the ``difference construction'' from \cite[Proposition 6.3]{BlDG:pi-algebra}.
-It is a consequence of the following proposition which in turn is an immediate application of Theorem \ref{homotopy-excision}.
+It is a consequence of the following proposition, which is an immediate application of Theorem \ref{homotopy-excision}.